science64/Orion/README.md

 - 🎛️ Customizable system prompts to tailor responses 🛠️
 - 🌐 Special command for quick and easy language translation tasks
 - 📁 Upload a variety of documents (text, PDF, images, video) to Google Gemini for analysis and processing
+- 🧠 Awesome Prompts 150+ awesome prompts most of them from [Awesome ChatGPT Prompts](https://github.com/f/awesome-chatgpt-prompts) to select with one click.